cnti-testcatalog/testsuite/RATIONALE.md

 Why: *Due to CVE-2021-25741, subPath or subPathExpr volume mounts can be [used to gain unauthorised access](https://hub.armo.cloud/docs/c-0058) to files and directories anywhere on the host filesystem.
 In order to follow a best-practice security standard and prevent unauthorised data access, there should be no active CVEs affecting either the container or underlying platform.*

+* ✔️ To check if there is a host network attached to a pod

+Why: *When a container has the [hostNetwork](https://hub.armo.cloud/docs/c-0041) feature turned on, the container has direct access to the underlying hostNetwork.
+Hackers frequently exploit this feature to [facilitate a container breakout](https://media.defense.gov/2021/Aug/03/2002820425/-1/-1/1/CTR_KUBERNETES%20HARDENING%20GUIDANCE.PDF) and gain access to the underlying host network, data and other integral resources.*

 * ✔️ To check if there are service accounts that are automatically mapped

 Why: *When a pod gets created and a service account wasn't specified, then the default service account will be used.
 Service accounts assigned in this way can unintentionally give third-party applications root access to the K8s APIs and other applicaton services.
-In order to follow a zero-trust / fine-grained security methodology, this functionality will need to be [explicitly disabled](https://hub.armo.cloud/docs/c-0034) by using the [automountServiceAccountToken: false](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server) flag.*
+In order to follow a zero-trust / fine-grained security methodology, this functionality will need to be [explicitly disabled](https://hub.armo.cloud/docs/c-0034) by using the [automountServiceAccountToken: false](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server) flag.
+In addition, if RBAC is not enabled, the SA has unlimited permissions in the cluster.*

-* ✔️ To check if there is a host network attached to a pod

-* ✔️ To check if there are service accounts that are automatically mapped

 * ✔️ To check if there is an ingress and egress policy defined.

+Why: *By default, [no network policies are applied](https://hub.armo.cloud/docs/c-0030) to Pods or namespaces, resulting in unrestricted ingress and egress traffic within the Pod network.
+In order to [prevent lateral movement](https://media.defense.gov/2021/Aug/03/2002820425/-1/-1/1/CTR_KUBERNETES%20HARDENING%20GUIDANCE.PDF) or escalation on a compromised cluster, administrators should implement a default policy to deny all ingress and egress traffic.
+This will ensure that all Pods are isolated by default and further policies could then be used to specifically relax these restrictions on a case-by-case basis.*

 * ✔️ To check if there are any privileged containers (kubscape version)